noskovvkirill/mirror_feed/README.md

 Work is divided into four parts: design, frontend, backend, contracts

 Backend & Frontend
-— [ ] Full text search, better indexing
+— [X] Text search, better indexing
-— [ ] Improve sync infrastrcture
+— [X] Improve sync infrastrcture
 — [ ] Support/indexing for non-members publication + frontend work
-- [ ] Notifications & Subscribtions
+- [X] Notifications & Subscribtions
 - [ ] Auction & Editions Airdrop Embeds
 — [ ] Favourites only feed, members only feed, spaces feed and etc. Should provide a complete overview of Mirror.xyz
 - [ ] Separate feed for all different blocks within mirror
 - [ ] Quadratic voting for the best entries in Explore tab

 Contract & Web3
-- [ ] NFT Derivatives (possibility to create highlights & extract pieces of content with the attribution to initial creator)
+- [ ] NFT Derivatives (possibility to create highlights & extract pieces of content with the attribution to initial creator).
+Glass hyperlink protocol.
+Maybe it's simpler than staking (?) or keep both (remint/remix or stake)
+- [ ] Staking economy doesn't work — it simply generated the extra coins for the authors.
+I need someones help to make it work sustainably — it has to be a combination from space creationg (NFT minting), bonding curve pricing, protocol owned liquidity.
+I'm not competent enough for that yet.
-- [ ] Arweave test (split document into blocks with their own CID) — [ ] GraphAPI add support for transfers
+- [ ] Arweave test (split document into blocks with their own CID).
+It may be the key for the atomic content curation in the future
+- [ ] Design the NFT game for the spaces (it has to be exciting to mint, it should be scarce and crypto native [no IPFS]) to enable growth
-— [ ] Think on how royalties may work to support work of curators (?) https://github.com/manifoldxyz/royalty-registry-solidity
+— [ ] GraphAPI add support for transfers (spaces NFT improvement) — [ ] Royalties to support work of curators (?) https://github.com/manifoldxyz/royalty-registry-solidity
 — [ ] Test multisig ownership of the publication
 — [ ] How do we reward authors?
 Right now the func is quite random and generic.
-Looking into other staking contracts — [ ] Support for best NFT practices for the spaces.
-Right now it's a generic OpZeppelin ERC721 — [ ] Every space is NFT, minting right now is open for everyone, but I want it to be a point of onboarding for curators.
-If you have NFT, you can mint two more for others or give permissions to someone else?
-What is a good way to ensure q. of Curators?
+Looking into other staking contracts

 Design
 — [ ] How would 2 step process for groups/publications with review would work?
-Can we recreate traditional publishing experience?
+Can we recreate traditional publishing experience with a combination of Mirror (creation) and MirrorFeed (curation & exploration)?
 — [ ] Change copy